ScandEval/ScandEval/README.md

 $ pip install scandeval[all]
 ```

-This will install all the model frameworks currently supported (`pytorch`,
+This will install all the model frameworks currently supported (`pytorch` and
-`tensorflow`, `jax` and `spacy`).
-If you know you only need one of these, you
+`spacy`).
+If you know you only need one of these, you can install a slimmer
-can install a slimmer package like so:
+package like so:
 ```shell
 $ pip install scandeval[pytorch]
 ```